Do you know how to prepare your business for sale?

-The first thing to do is to carry out an extensive analysis of your products or services.
+The first thing to do is conduct an extensive analysis of your products or services.
 Analyse what your costs are, the margin you apply, etc. Ask yourself if diversifying your portfolio of products or services makes you more competitive and attractive to an investor.

-Work on the differential elements of products that are difficult to copy, patents, exclusive area contracts, specific qualifications from the public administration, etc. Any of the above can be highly valued by buyers.
+Work on the differential elements of products that are difficult to copy, patents, exclusive area contracts, specific qualifications from the public administration, etc. Buyers can highly value any of the above.
 To do this, it is recommended to reflect on whether there are barriers to entry in your sector and see if you have key elements that will enable a buyer to overcome these barriers.

 Linked to your portfolio of products and services, you should analyse whether they can be exported.
-That is if they can be sold/offered outside your borders.
-Nowadays, many investors are looking for a product or service portfolio that is not only diversified in terms of customers but also in terms of geography.
+That is, if they can be sold/offered outside your borders.
+Nowadays, many investors are looking for a product or service portfolio that is diversified in terms of customers and geography.
 They are looking for the product or service to be saleable in markets they operate in, often globally in the case of multinationals.
-If you have not done so, try to analyse the foreign market (for example, your neighboring country) to see if it is beneficial for you to have new alternatives to the commercialisation of your products or services.
+If you have not done so, try to analyse the foreign market (for example, your neighbouring country) to see if it is beneficial to have new alternatives to commercialising your products or services.

 Try to be product-oriented and not service-oriented.
 Even a service company can standardise them into an efficient product.

-The same way we talked about customers, the same applies to suppliers.
+In the same way, we talked about customers.
+The same applies to suppliers.
 It is not convenient to depend on just a few.
 Have alternatives to any rise in raw materials, any change in contract conditions, etc.

 Look for alternatives to be able to face price increases of materials.
 In today’s environment, we see more and more industrial companies facing a generalised price increase in raw materials.
-This is accentuated by rising fuel and electricity prices.
-Companies that have a more efficient material supply strategy (a more significant number of suppliers) and a repercussion of a price increase to customers will be able to defend margins to a better extent.
+Rising fuel and electricity prices accentuate this.

 If your machinery is obsolete, try to find a way to renew it and maintain it properly every year.
 If an investor has to make large investments in fixed assets (CAPEX) when entering the company, he will probably try to deduct it from the price he offers for the company.

-If you know you want to sell your company, as part of the sale preparation, we recommend that you hire a tax advisor who is an expert in company sale and purchase transactions.
+If you know you want to sell your company, as part of the sale preparation, we recommend hiring a tax advisor who is an expert in company sale and purchase transactions.
 You need to have an appropriate corporate structure according to the operation you want to carry out.

 There are many corporate factors that you must contemplate when you prepare your business for sale that will affect it fiscally: